Read our ultimate list of tone words to describe an author’s tone in a story. Set the mood in your story using our huge list of words used for tones.

 99. Frivolous

-: behaving in a silly or foolish way; not being serious and sensible in attitude or behaviour; unimportant
+: behaving in a silly or foolish way; not being serious and sensible in attitude or behavior; unimportant

 Example- He finally apologized for being so frivolous at the meeting.